solocommand/science-medicine-group-websites/packages/braze/ingest/README.md

 - `subspecialties` String[]
 - `technologies` String[]

+It accepts a list of subscription group opt-in/out preferences, keyed by the group id:
+- `subscriptionGroups: { 1235: false }`

 And finally, it supports the following feature flags:
-- `automaticOptIn` Bool (default `true`) If enabled, the user will be automatically added to the default subscription group
+- `automaticOptIn` Bool (default `false`) If enabled, the user will be automatically added to the default subscription group.
+Overrides preference for group in `subscriptionGroups` if present.
 - `automaticConfirm` Bool (default `false`) If enabled, the user will be marked as verified and opted out of the unconfirmed subscription group.
-- `sendVerificationEmail` Bool (default `true`) If enabled, the login link email will be sent to the user to verify/confirm
+- `sendVerificationEmail` Bool (default `false`) If enabled, the login link email will be sent to the user to verify/confirm
 - `updateBraze` Bool (default `true`) If enabled, the user data will be sent to Braze after updating in IdentityX.

 In order to change a feature flag away from the default value, a Bearer auth header must be sent, and a valid pre-configured APi key supplied.
 Valid keys are to be stored in the `IDENTITYX_APP_API_KEYS` env var, which should be formatted as a JSON array string.